Wednesday, 13 November 2024

 We have the self-praise of this government that they are somehow number one for supporting renters, but they are actually driving landlords out of the sector, and it is landlords that provide the rental properties for people to rent and live in.
 Renters need to understand that it is the Allan Labor government that is making it harder for them to get a rental and is making it more expensive for them to get a rental, because the landlords have to pass their costs on.
 They have to pass on the land tax increases.
 So the government saying they are number one is just so disingenuous.
 It is about self-praise.
 There is no praise.
 As I said, it is about arrogance and it is about selfishness.
 They just cannot comprehend that the decisions they are making are actually making it harder for renters in Victoria and harder for people to buy a home.

 If you look at the UDIA statistics around the cost of a new home and the state-based taxes and charges that go into the cost of a new home, their last report said 42 per cent of a new house and land package is actually state government charges and taxes – 42 per cent.
 If you think of a young family saving up to get the deposit, scraping together the money, making the sacrifices over time to get that deposit together, going to the bank, effectively mortgaging their life to get the loan to buy a house and they find out that 42 per cent of that money they are paying out is actually state government taxes and charges, they would be appalled.
-If they actually got a statement that set out, of the $600,000, $800,000 house and land package they are buying, 42 per cent is state taxes and charges, people would be horrified, but that is what those on the other side of the house are doing.
+If they actually got a statement that set out, of the $600,000 to $800,000 house and land package they are buying, that 42 per cent is state taxes and charges, people would be horrified, but that is what those on the other side of the house are doing.

 We did have 55 new and increased taxes here in Victoria.
 We have now got 56, because there is a death tax that has been added to those 55 new taxes and charges.
 We have all heard the saying about lawyers being ambulance chasers.
 The Allan government is actually a hearse chaser.
 They are chasing the hearse to the cemetery to charge death taxes.
 We have got the Allan Labor government being a hearse chaser.
 You die, you pay.
 You pay taxes all your life.
 You pay exorbitant taxes under the current government.
 You pay the tax if you are an employer; you pay the WorkCover tax increases.
 If you are a large employer, you pay the mental health levy, which is going into a black hole, and mental health services have not actually improved in Victoria for the billion dollars a year they are raising.
 You pay your land tax.
 If you and your brothers and sisters own a holiday house you share, you are now paying –